TimeMass Carbon Nanotube

 The TimeMass Carbon Nanotube filament represents a convergence of 3D printing, nanotechnology, and sustainable design.
 By embedding carbon nanotubes into a water-soluble, time-programmable polymer, it unlocks capabilities ranging from printing dissolvable supports and electronics to creating stronger, smarter prototypes in virtually any industry.
 Carbon nanotubes serve as the versatile enhancer – boosting mechanical strength, imparting electrical and thermal functionality, and enabling new uses like printed sensors and conductive networks .
 Meanwhile, the dissolvable Timeplast matrix ensures that creations can be temporary by design, dissolving with no lasting plastic waste .
 This filament could find use in everything from eco-friendly packaging to aerospace missions, medical devices to interactive art, embodying the idea of “planned obsolescence” for good – where objects perform their duty and then gracefully disappear .
 All told, TimeMass CNT filament is a powerful tool for innovation in the 3D printing space, inviting makers and researchers to imagine applications where today’s print is tomorrow’s solution, and gone the next day – with only the benefits (or a sprinkle of nanotubes) left behind.

 Printing recommendations: For reliable prints, please always use a 0.8mm nozzle.
 A cryogrip blue plate so that first layer will adhere.
 For all of the other parameters, please use our specialized GPT here.
+And if at any point you have questions, concerns, or difficulty printing, please don’t hesitate to reach out to us at timeplast@timeplast.com.
+We work with every customer until their filament prints successfully, and we also offer no-questions-asked refunds if the material simply isn’t the right fit for you.
+Your satisfaction is always our priority.

 Free U.S. Standard Shipping on orders of 5+ spools.